Buying Plywood — Avoid Costly Mistakes | SplicePly

 Recommended Practice

-Always choose plywood manufactured with proper preservative treatment and termite resistance for long-term protection.
+Choose plywood that includes proper preservative treatment and termite-resistant properties for long-term protection.

 6. Not Verifying ISI Certification and Quality Standards

-Another common mistake is purchasing plywood without checking certifications or manufacturing standards.
+Another common mistake is purchasing plywood without checking certifications and quality standards.

 • Durability